The Lost Regiment: Plot

 Several years later, the expanding human Republic faces a new threat in the form of the Bantag.
 The Bantag are a Horde from even further south.
 They are led by a member of their race who arrived from another world that has a mid 20th-century level of technology.
-This alien, a soldier in his own world, assumes a messianic role among the Bantag and modernizes their society to equal, and even surpass that of the humans.
-He is familiar with atomic reactors as well as centerfire rifles.
-The Bantag scavenge engines from decaying cities abandoned by their people millennia ago and use them to power airplanes.
+This alien, a soldier in his own world, assumes a messianic role among the Bantag and modernizes their society to surpass that of the humans.
+He is familiar with atomic reactors as well as centerfire rifles and tanks.
+The Bantag scavenge engines from decaying cities abandoned by their people millennia ago and use them to power airships.
 The reader learns that the people of the Bantag had once been a technologically advanced star-faring race, visiting many different planets and seeding teleportation devices across them.
-The Bantag homeworld collapsed in a nuclear war but the teleportation devices remained sporadically active and ended up transporting various humans to the planet Vallenia (the location of the novel), though Vallenia was not the homeworld of the Tugar, Merki, and Bantag Hordes.
-Using their advanced technology, the Bantag attacked the Union, introducing steampunk tanks and 20th-century mortars to the world of Vallenia.
-However, the humans developed their own flying machines (mainly blimps and early Zeppelins) and organized a counterattack.
+The Bantag homeworld collapsed in a nuclear war but the teleportation devices remained sporadically active and ended up transporting various humans to the planet Valennia (the location of the novel), though Valennia was not the homeworld of the Tugar, Merki, and Bantag Hordes.
+Using their advanced technology, the Bantag attacked the new human Republic, introducing steampunk tanks and 20th-century mortars to the world of Valennia.
+However, the humans developed their own steampunk tanks, steam-powered gatling guns, and armor piercing artillery shells and organized a counterattack.
+Ultimately, it was not an arms race but instead it was the Republic fomenting revolution amongst the Chin, people descended from ancient China, that defeated the Bantag Horde.

 The final book in the series, Down to the Sea, takes place a generation after the arrival of the Union soldiers.
 With the children of the original regiment members reaching adulthood, they face a new threat from across the southern sea, the Kazan Empire, who have an early 20th-century level of technology and who also have a selectively bred slave race of human assassins, warriors, and spies called the Shiv.
 The Shiv are controlled by a nihilistic religious Order that seeks to control the mysterious Portals of their ancestors.
 The book ends as if a tenth novel was planned but never written and/or published.